OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/Western/Mayor Camilla Thorne.md

 **Background**

 - **Early Life**: Grew up in Bullmar, the daughter of a ranger and a schoolteacher, which instilled in her a deep appreciation for both the natural world and the importance of community.
-- **Education**: Lacking formal education outside her local school, Serenia is self taught in running Bullmar.
+- **Education**: Lacking formal education outside her local school, Camilla is self taught in running Bullmar.
 - **Key Events**: Elected as mayor after years of faithful service and involvement within Bullmar, although she lacks significant acts of heroism or impact, her unwavering support and guidance within town has earned her much respect.
 - **Relationships**: Maintains strong ties with surrounding towns, particularly Silverleaf.
 Known for her open-door policy and regular community engagement, she is generally loved by the citizens of Bullmar.